 A trial looking at cediranib for ovarian cancer that has come back (ICON 6)

-This trial was looking at a drug called cediranib alongside chemotherapy for ovarian cancer that had come back after having chemotherapy that included a
+This trial looked at cediranib alongside and after chemotherapy for ovarian cancer.
+It was for people whose cancer had come back after having chemotherapy that included a

 More about this trial

-- More about the side effects
+- more about the side effects

 Summary of results

 The research team found that cediranib and chemotherapy may be useful for women with ovarian cancer that has come back after other treatment.

 A total of 456 women joined this trial.
 They all had cancer that had come back at least 6 months after finishing platinum chemotherapy.